 Perhaps you and your soon-to-be former spouse made the conscious decision to stay out of court.
 You want to use mediation to resolve your issues and reach a fair and equitable settlement.
-You both agree that this provides you with the best option for ending your marriage.
+You both agree that this provides you with the best option for ending your marriage as amicably as possible.

 Becoming a stepparent can be both challenging and rewarding.
 Sometimes, you are learning to co-parent with two other active parents.
 Other times, you are filling a void left by an absent or inconsistent parent.
 In those instances where you are performing duties a biological parent has failed to, you may be considering adopting your stepchild.